 Do the same for c3, c4, and so on.
 After l iterations the set b has been transformed into the first l vectors in c.
 These still span all of E, including the last m-l vectors of c, hence c was not a basis after all.
 Every finite basis has the same size.

 Finally let b and c be infinite bases for a vector space.
+Or if you prefer, let the space spanned by b live in the space spanned by c.
 Represent each element of b as a linear combination of elements of c.
 Let f be a function from the set b into the finite subsets of c.
 Specifically, f maps bi to those basis elements from c that are used to represent bi.
 If a finite subset of c contains m elements, at most m independent vectors can be spanned by these m elements.
 We just proved this in the last paragraph.
 At most m elements of b map to a given finite subset of c having size m.
 The cardinality of b is no more than the cardinality of c, + 2 times the pairs from c, + 3 times the triples from c, and so on.
 If the cardinality of c is s, we have s + 2s2 + 3s3 + 4s4 etc, and this produces the same cardinality s.
 Thus b is no larger than c.
-Run this argument in the other direction and c is no larger than b.
+If the spaces contain each other, or are isomorphic, then run this argument in the other direction and c is no larger than b.
 Therefore b and c have the same cardinality.

 The dimension of E is well defined.
 In fact K has the invariant dimension property.
 Any vector space E over K has a certain dimension, and the spaces over K, of dimension l, are, in some sense, all the same.
 They all look like l copies of K running in parallel.
 Of course E may have more structure, besides being a vector space, that is not captured by a simple direct sum.
 Let E and F be K vector spaces, where K is a field or division ring.
 Let g be a K linear function from E into F. Thus g(x+y) = g(x) + g(y), and ag(x) = g(ax).